vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 However, if your application logic genuinely depends on having exactly one instance (like for managing a hardware resource), these shenanigans could cause some serious head-scratching problems.

-## The Enum Singleton: The Hero We Deserved All Along
+## The Enum Singleton, the Hero We Deserved All Along

 And finally, the solution that makes you wonder why anyone bothered teaching you all those other complicated approaches first: